My working papers

 with Pierre M. Picard

-We build a trade model that simultaneously embeds vertical product differentiation, within-country heterogeneous income, heterogeneous goods, and many countries.
-Under some specification of costs and preferences, we can establish the existence of the general equilibrium and obtain a very tractable quantification model.
-We estimate all of the model parameters by applying the model properties on OECD countries.
-We finally quantify the effect of trade costs and economic shocks – like Brexit – on each country’s share of high quality goods.
+We build a trade model that simultaneously incorporates vertical product differentiation, within-country income heterogeneity, heterogeneous goods, and multiple countries.
+Under a particular specification of costs and preferences, we establish the existence of a general equilibrium and derive a highly tractable quantitative model.
+We estimate the model's parameters using its theoretical properties and data from OECD countries.
+Finally, we quantify the effects of trade costs and economic shocks, such as Brexit, on each country's share of high-quality goods.

 DEM Discussion Paper Series 23-13, 2023